Best DIY Hair Masks for Dry Hair

 Rich in powerful vitamins and minerals.
 Great moisturizer.
 Natural humectant.
 Locks moisture into dry hair strands.
 Nourishes sun damaged dry hair.
 Deep conditions hair.
 Softens dry hair.
 Contains anti bacterial and antioxidant properties that keep your scalp healthy and promote hair growth.
 Leaves your tresses looking shiny and bouncy.

-Always use organic.
-When making this hair mask, use extra virgin coconut oil and pure honey for best results.
+When making this hair mask, use extra virgin coconut oil and pure honey for the best results.
 Pure coconut oil will be easier for your hair to absorb.

-How often?
-Since it's an all natural hair mask, you can use this as often as you want.
+Since it's an all-natural hair mask, you can use this as often as you want.
 Once a week is good for dry and normal hair.
-Take care not to add a lot of coconut oil - just a tablespoon will do for long hair (mid back length).
+Take care not to add a lot of coconut oil - just a tablespoon will do for long hair (mid-back length).
 If you have short (shoulder length) hair, you can use 1 teaspoon.

-Long/short hair.
-You can always add more/less teaspoons of some ingredients if you have longer/shorter hair.
+You can always add more/fewer teaspoons of some ingredients if you have longer/shorter hair.

 - 1 tablespoon coconut oil